MPS 05-40-02

 Other Information

-Photos 1 & 2 (ca. 1960) were contributed by Chuck Desmond, who is the VP of the local museum.
+Photo 2 (ca. 1960) was contributed by Chuck Desmond, who is the VP of the local museum.

-The sign was painted on the side of the Paso Robles' first jail built in 1889.
-Used for about 20 years and then abandoned, it was torn down in 1965.
-The building has been re-created at the Pioneer Museum (photos 8 & 9) and there are plans to re-paint the Mail Pouch sign; however, this has not yet happened.
+The sign was painted on the north end of the Paso Robles' first jail built in 1889.
+The jail was used for about 20 years and then abandoned: it was torn down in 1965.
+The building has been re-created at the Pioneer Museum (photo 8) and there has been a Mail Pouch sign painted on the end of the jail as shown in the Photo.

 Where to find it